-Note: These indoor fun ideas were originally published in spring 2020.
+Note: These indoor fun ideas were originally published in the spring of 2020.
 Still useful in the fall — and the winter!

 Indoor fun: Ages 4 and younger

 Balloon Games.
 The possibilities are endless!
 Play “Don’t let the balloon touch the floor,” or have little ones put a balloon between their legs and have them do the “penguin waddle” around the room.
 Use a balloon to practice balance; how long can they keep a balloon balanced on their head or on their fingertips with one foot in the air?
 Play balloon hockey, using a paper towel roll as a stick and a laundry basket as the goal.
 Or, use two paper plates as rackets and play balloon tennis.
 Score!

 Animal Yoga Poses.
-Have little ones make up their own animal movements and simply hold the pose.
+Have little ones make up their own animal movements and hold the pose.
 What does a crouching tiger do with its body?
 Hold it!
 How about a flying bird?
 Hold still, now!
-Also teach them more traditional poses like Cobra, Cat/Cow, and Downward Facing Dog.
+Also, teach them more traditional poses like Cobra, Cat/Cow, and Downward Facing Dog.
 Don’t know any poses?
 Here are some good ones.

 Follow the Line.
 You need a jump rope and a ball (small to medium) to do this activity.
 Lay out the jump rope on the floor in a straight line.
 Can your child move the ball across the rope with their hand?
 How about with their foot?
 Their elbow?
 Their nose?
 Explore gross-motor movement using various parts, and get the giggles out, too.

 Dance the Wiggles Out.
-Your one-stop-shop for (free) kids’ dance tunes.
-Songs like Clapping Machine, Icky Sticky Bubble Gum, and many that have a move-and-freeze function are linked here for easy access.
-Press “play” any time the kids are feeling stir crazy but can’t get outside.
+Your one-stop shop for (free) kids’ dance tunes.
+Songs like Clapping Machine, Icky Sticky Bubble Gum, and many with a move-and-freeze function are linked here for easy access.
+Press “play” any time the kids feel stir-crazy but can’t get outside.

 Indoor fun: Ages 5-9